 The major fisheries in the American Samoa Archipelago FEP include bottomfish, coral reef, crustaceans, mixed troll-bottomfish, and an atule fishery.
-The major fishery in American Samoa, in terms of landings and revenue, is by far the pelagics fishery which includes trolling, some pole-and-line, longlining, and purse seining.
+The major fishery in American Samoa, in terms of landings and revenue, is the pelagics fishery which includes trolling, longlining, and purse seining.
 Pelagic fisheries are not included in this report as they are managed under the Pacific Pelagics FEP and will be part of that annual report.